 I ate this side for the first time while we were on a vacation on one of the Greek islands.

-We ordered this heap of roast lamb, fall off the bone level meat.
+We ordered this leg of oven roast lamb, fall off the bone level meat.
 Absolutely succulent and so addictive.
 Gosh, roast lamb is so good!
 And with the lamb came a plateful of potato wedges that had been sitting right next to the lamb in the oven in the same tray.

 To our surprise these wedges tasted like lemon, and we loved it!
 What a great combo, smooth lamb and zesty fresh roasted wedges.